top of page

 • Support sustainable livelihoods for fishing communities

-As Deward explained, “This isn’t just farming.
+As Durward explained, “This isn’t just farming.
 It’s a way to bring life back to the sea, and at the same time, give people here a future they can depend on.”

 Comments